honeysol/copilot-js/README.md

 Monorepo for JavaScript Copilot component.

 # Background
-LLM has changed people's work and life significantly.
-However, it does not always return the right answer, and therefore has limited applications.
-Copilot UI greatly expands the applications of LLM by allowing collaboration between LLM and humans.
+LLM has changed people's work and lives significantly.
+However, it does not always return the correct answer and has limited applications.
+Copilot UI dramatically expands the applications of LLM by allowing collaboration between LLM and humans.
 For this, high-quality Copilot components are essential for the development of humans with LLM.

 # Features
-- Easy to use UI specialized for natural language input
+- Easy-to-use UI specialized for natural language input
-- Support for text-only or text containing HTML
+- Support for text-only or text-containing HTML
-- Provide helpers for OpenAI library, SSE stream and text stream.
+- Provide helpers for the OpenAI library, SSE, and text streams.

 ## Packages